TritonDataCenter/containerpilot/docs/20-design.md

 Consul provides a number of higher-level capabilities than a simple KV store like etcd or ZK.
 Providing the ability to use these capabilities would mean either going with a least-common-denominator approach or having complex provider-specific configuration options for tagging interfaces, providing secure connection to the backend, and faster deregistration on shutdown, among others.
 Additionally, Consul has first-class support for multi-datacenter deployments.

 The primary argument for supporting etcd rather than Consul is that Kubernetes and related projects are using it as their service discovery layer.
-In our discussions with some end users, we haven't found that there's any resistance to the idea that the scheduler's own consensus & membership store doesn't need to be the same store used by applications.
+But there's no particular reason that the scheduler's own consensus and membership store needs to be the same store used by applications.
 And even perhaps _should not_ be the same store, given that in most organizations the team responsible for application development will not be the same team responsible for running the deployment platform.

 ## Why are jobs not the same as services?

 A job is the core abstraction for managing all processes in ContainerPilot.
-But the end user will not necessarily want to advertise all processes in a container to Consul.
+A service is a job that's been registered with Consul.
+But the end user will not necessarily want to register all processes in a container.
 Health checks, sensors, setup tasks, etc. are all processes that a container needs to run that are internal to the container.

-## Why don't watches or metrics have behaviors?
+## Why don't watches or metrics have an exec field?

-By having ContainerPilot's behaviors all in jobs rather than in watches or metrics, you can configure more than one behavior when an event is emitted.
+By having ContainerPilot's `exec` fields all in jobs rather than in watches or metrics, you can configure more than one `exec` behavior when an event is emitted.

 For watches, ContainerPilot provides only the `changed`, `healthy`, and/or `unhealthy` events.
 The application developer can decide whether to coalesce multiple concurrent events into a single event, whether to start a job and then wait for that job to complete before starting a different one, or whatever they require for their application.

 Likewise, for metrics, a single job might take a measurement from the application environment but write several metrics after parsing that measurement.
 A good example of this is Nginx's `stub_status` module, which provides several numerical measurements to a single HTTP GET.
 A job designed as a sensor might take this result, do some math on some of the numbers, and then execute `containerpilot -putmetric` multiple times.

-## Why should you not use ContainerPilot?
+## Why use something other than ContainerPilot?

 ContainerPilot is just one option for implementing the Autopilot Pattern.